ColumbusStateWorkforceInnovation/Java-IV-course-outline/lab-4/README.md

 - [ ] Add a new interface called `edu.cscc.degrees.data.MenuItemRepository` that extends `org.springframework.data.repository.CrudRepository`.
 - [ ] Add a new unit test class called `edu.cscc.degrees.api.MenuItemControllerTests`.

-Add unit tests for each scenario listed below using the techniques shown in chapter nine of the *Spring Web Essentials* book.
+Add unit tests for each scenario listed below using the techniques shown in chapters eight and twelve of the *Spring Web Essentials* book.
 After adding a test, add just enough code to get the test to pass.

 #### Scenario: Clients can create new menu items.